cozy/cozy-proxy/client/README.md

 ## Librairies

-This front-end app have literate code documentation, so you can read it as well as you browse its files and logics, but you should be aware of its libraries in use:
+This front-end app have inline code documentation, so you can read it as well as you browse its files and logics, but you should be aware of its libraries in use:
 * Backbone is used for a quick and valid components architecture, like views
 * Marionette is the framework used upon Backbone to have a more clever and easier way to deal with views (like layouts, regions, and views switching)
 * Bacon is used here especially because the forms in the onboarding needs many interactions and its pattern allow us to quickly deals with them, regardless of their origins.